Amanda Holden: Television

 Holden's first television appearance was as a contestant on the game show Blind Date in 1991.

-In 1997, she was a cast member of the Channel 5 sketch show We Know Where You Live alongside Simon Pegg, Fiona Allen and Sanjeev Bhaskar.
+In 1997 she was a cast member of the Channel 5 sketch show We Know Where You Live alongside Simon Pegg, Fiona Allen and Sanjeev Bhaskar.

 From 2006 to 2008, Holden appeared as Sarah Trevanian in three series of ITV's Wild at Heart co-starring Stephen Tompkinson.

-Holden's other TV credits include three series of the comedy Kiss Me Kate with Caroline Quentin and Chris Langham, three series of ITV's The Grimleys, one series of Mad About Alice, Celeb with Harry Enfield, BBC series Hearts and Bones with Damian Lewis, the Jonathan Creek episode "The Problem at Gallowes Gate", and a Boxing Day special Agatha Christie's Marple episode "4.50 From Paddington" opposite Geraldine McEwan and John Hannah.
+Holden's other TV credits include three series of the comedy Kiss Me Kate with Caroline Quentin and Chris Langham, three series of ITV's The Grimleys, one series of Mad About Alice, Celeb with Harry Enfield, BBC series Hearts and Bones with Damian Lewis, the Jonathan Creek episode "The Problem at Gallowes Gate", and a Boxing Day special Agatha Christie's Marple episode "4.50 from Paddington" opposite Geraldine McEwan and John Hannah.
 She co-starred with Bill Nighy and Tom Courtenay in Ready When You Are, Mr. McGill, a comedy drama by Jack Rosenthal.
-Holden is a judge on Britain's Got Talent along with Simon Cowell, Bruno Tonioli, and Alesha Dixon.
+Holden is a judge on Britain's Got Talent along with Simon Cowell, KSI, and Alesha Dixon.
 She joined the show in 2007.

 She has appeared on British series such as Smack the Pony, EastEnders, Hearts and Bones, and Cutting It.

-In 2009, Holden appeared as Lizzie, the Ring Mistress, in the BBC circus sitcom Big Top.
-In April 2009 it was reported the US network CBS had offered Holden a job as one-time guest presenter on The Early Show, a daytime talk show.
-On 1 June 2009 she appeared with regular presenters Harry Smith and Maggie Rodriguez.
+In 2009 Holden appeared as Lizzie, the Ring Mistress, in the BBC circus sitcom Big Top.
+In April 2009, it was reported the U.S. network CBS had offered Holden a job as one-time guest presenter on The Early Show, a daytime talk show.
+On 1 June 2009, she appeared with regular presenters Harry Smith and Maggie Rodriguez.
 Holden has since signed with CBS as a British correspondent for The Early Show.

-From 2009 until 2014 Holden co-presented A Night of Heroes: The Sun Military Awards annually on ITV with Phillip Schofield.
-In January 2010 she presented her own three-part series, Amanda Holden's Fantasy Lives, in which she tried out three of her dream jobs.
+From 2009 until 2014, Holden co-presented A Night of Heroes: The Sun Military Awards annually on ITV with Phillip Schofield.
+In January 2010, she presented her own three-part series, Amanda Holden's Fantasy Lives, in which she tried out three of her dream jobs.

-In 2010, Holden co-presented The Door with Chris Tarrant.
+In 2010 Holden co-presented The Door with Chris Tarrant.
 In 2011, Holden narrated the documentary The Nation's Favourite Bee Gees Song on ITV.
-On 6 July 2012 Holden guest presented an episode of Lorraine, standing in for Lorraine Kelly.
+On 6 July 2012, Holden guest presented an episode of Lorraine, standing in for Lorraine Kelly.
 She returned to guest present six further episodes of the show from 4 to 8 April and on 4 July 2016.